|Tuition & Financial Aid|

 You must contact your regional office for any class drops or withdrawals immediately following your decision to drop or withdraw from a course.
 After the first four days of the semester or the first meeting of class, refunds are only made in some cases of total withdrawal from the University.
 A reduction in course load (a class withdrawal), after the first four days of the semester or the first meeting of class, is not a basis for a refund.
 More information here.

 Ferris has agreements with specific community colleges in Michigan to allow statewide and online students to take some classes from the community college towards completion of degree requirements.
-Each semester, a student receiving financial aid from Ferris who is enrolled in both Ferris and community college classes MUST complete and submit a Consortium Form to the appropriate office to confirm financial aid status.
+Each semester, a student receiving financial aid from Ferris who is enrolled in both Ferris and community college classes MUST complete and submit a Consortium Form online to confirm financial aid status.
 Consortium forms can be found here.

 Classes may be dropped for students who have not paid or who have insufficient financial aid to cover the minimum payment (50%) by 5 p.m. ten days before the semester is set to begin.

-Classes may be dropped without penalty for by the end (5:00 pm eastern time) of the fourth day of classes following the start of a semester.
+Classes may be dropped without penalty by the end (5:00 pm eastern time) of the fourth day of classes following the start of a semester.
 To drop a class from your schedule, log on to MyFSU, click Academics & Services, Registration, Add and Drop Classes.
 Students who want to drop all classes must contact the Registrar's office to complete a total withdrawal.